N$^3$LO+N$^3$LL QCD improved Higgs pair cross sections: Results

 Figure~\ref{fig:xs_vs_mhh_full_mt} is our predictions for the invariant mass distributions after taking into account the NLO full top-quark mass dependence.
 Four theoretical bands in each plot are the $\NLOmt$ (grey bands), $\NNLONNLLtimesNLOmt$ (green bands), $\NtLOtimesNLOmt$ (red hatched bands), and $\NtLONtLLtimesNLOmt$ (blue bands) results.
 In principle, the infinite top quark mass approximation works better in the lower $m_{hh}$ regime.
 This is indeed indicated in figure~\ref{fig:xs_vs_mhh_full_mt} that the $m_t\to\infty$ improved bands are only in the $\NLOmt$ bands when $m_{hh}<300$ GeV.
 Beyond $300$ GeV, the $K$ factors are almost constants around $1.2$, which can be evidently seen in the lower panels.
 Due to the manner of our combination, the remaining messages are essentially similar as what have been discussed in the previous subsection.

-These results should be taken as the new state of the art, which are directly applicable in phenomenological studies.
+Before closing this section, we assess the missing top quark mass uncertainties beyond NLO.
+This kind of uncertainty is stemming from the lack of full $m_t$-dependent calculations at NNLO and beyond.
+Since we are working in the infinite top quark mass approximation, we do not expect the inclusion of higher order in $\alpha_s$ will improve such an uncertainty.
+In other words, the missing top quark mass uncertainty at $\NtLONtLLtimesNLOmt$ should be as large as those at $\NNLOtimesNLOmt$ and $\NtLOtimesNLOmt$.
+The latter has been discussed in ref.~\cite{Chen:2019fhs} by comparing $\NNLOtimesNLOmt$ with respect to the so-called FT approximation at NNLO \cite{Grazzini:2018bsd}.
+This missing top quark mass uncertainty is found to be around 5$\%$ at the LHC energies to 9$\%$ at 100 TeV.
+Our best predictions at $\NtLONtLLtimesNLOmt$ is envisaged to be further improved by combining with the NNLO FT approximation calculations, which we leave it for the future work.